aleartdev/domainanalyzer/README.md

-# domainanalyzer
+# domainanalyzer.py
 # Python script to analyze a domain name from terminal to find out things like DNS, SSL, Registrar, Title and much more.

-> Analyze a domain name to get data  about it and give feedbak to user in the form of data and notices , warnings, and errors.
+> The program uses threads to speed up fetching of information.

 > A result might look like this
 ![domainanalyzer-readme-01.png](https://github.com/freiholtz/domainanalyzer/raw/master/domainanalyzer-readme-01.png)

-## Installation
+## Installation & test run

 * mkdir ~/domainanalyzer && cd ~/domainanalyzer
 * git clone https://github.com/freiholtz/domainanalyzer.git